 The unit has eight single rooms each with a bed, washbasin, cot and wardrobe.
-There is a lounge with television, DVD player and music system.
+Some of the rooms have en-suite bathrooms.
+There is a lounge with television.
 There is a kitchen area with a fridge, microwave and toaster.
 Laundry facilities are also available.
 Breast-feeding is welcomed throughout the unit, there is also a milk kitchen for preparing bottles.
 Each mother has a cupboard for formula milk and a cold water steriliser.

 There are quiet areas for visiting; a conservatory and an enclosed courtyard.
-We have a nursery well equipped with toys for infants.
+We have a sensory play room well equipped with toys for infants.